rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 0. Requests

-   > PROTIP: Standardize abbreviations to avoid confusion while making more content in item descriptions.
+   > PROTIP: <strong>Standardize abbreviations</strong> to avoid confusion while making more content in item descriptions.

    PROTIP: <a target="_blank" href="https://quizlet.com/189009605/flashcards/">
    Memorize the acronyms (in parentheses) using my Quizlet of flash cards</a>.